On polyharmonic helices in space forms: Proofs of the main results

-Now, we assume that \(N\) is a three-dimensional space form with a metric of constant curvature \(K\).
+Now, we assume that the target manifold \(N\) is a three-dimensional space form with a metric of constant curvature \(K\).
 Moreover, let \(\gamma\) be an arclength parametrized curve with tangent vector \(T\).
 We choose the orthonormal Frenet frame \(\{T,F_2,F_3\}\) which satisfies the Frenet equations

 where \(k\) represents the geodesic curvature of the curve \(\gamma\) and \(\tau\) its torsion.
-Note that we use the symbol \(\tau\) to denote both the torsion of a curve and the tension field of a map, see \eqref{tension-field}.
+Again, note that we use the symbol \(\tau\) to denote both the torsion of a curve and the tension field of a map, see \eqref{tension-field}.

 \begin{Lem} Let \(\gamma\colon I\to N\) be a curve parametrized by arclength together with its Frenet frame \(\{T,F_2,F_3\}\).
 Furthermore, we assume that \(k\) and \(\tau\) are constant.
 Then the following formulas hold